Guide to Building a Droid at Disney World (Droid Depot)

 What is the process of building a droid?

-When you arrive at Galaxy’s Edge Droid Depot which is the droid building, there are two entrances: one is for the gift shop and one for the building of the droid workshop (also in the vicinity is Savi’s Workshop for building lightsabers).
+When you arrive at Galaxy’s Edge Droid Depot, which is the droid building, there are two entrances: one is for the gift shop and one for the droid workshop building (also in the vicinity is Savi’s Workshop for building lightsabers).

-When it is your turn you will need to pick a type of droid you want to make.
+When it is your turn you will need to pick the type of droid you want to make.
 The options are the BB-Series unit, R-Series astromech droid units, or C-Series units.

 The style of droid you pick is totally up to you and your own personal preference.
 After you figure out which droid you want to make you will register it with the Cast Member Clerk who’ll provide a basket and blueprints for parts.